MLMogford/MLMogford.github.io/_posts/2022-08-17-sensitivity_and_specificity.md

 {% endraw %}

-This formulation serves as a foundation for our adapta- tion of the objective function that maximises Sensitivity at a chosen Specificity.
+This formulation serves as a foundation for our adaptation of the objective function that maximises Sensitivity at a chosen Specificity.

-##Sensitivity@Specificity formulation
+## Sensitivity@Specificity formulation

 Based on the definitions of true positive (tp) and false positive (fp) in [8], their work, based on Sensitivity at a target Precision can be extended to the form relevant to the cancer screening problem outlined earlier.
 The Sensitivity at a set Specificity loss was derived as shown below.